mikerochip/msbuild-training-manual/README.md

 ### Usage

-Define multi-value properties in xml attributes.
+Define one or more multi-value properties.
+Values are defined in xml attributes.

-Think of this as a way to declare and assign data to a collection.
+Think of this as a way to define collection variables.

 ### Example